ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 ]
 ```

-When the generator considers a new goal for a square, it calculates the synergy of all rows it will be in.
-For example,
+When the generator considers a new goal for a square, it calculates the synergy of all the rows it will be in.
+For
-if it tries to put a goal on the top-left square, it calculates the synergy of `row 1`
+example, if it tries to put a goal on the top-left square, it calculates the synergy of `row 1`
 , `col 1` and `tlbr`.
 For each of these, the function `calculateSynergyOfSquares()`
 in [synergyCalculator.ts](/src/synergyCalculator.ts) is called with the potential square and any other squares that were
 already put in that row.

 In this doc we're calculating the synergy for a complete row with five goals.
-During generation of a board that would
+During generation, that would happen when
-happen when the final goal is added to a row, so for the example row you can imagine that one of the goals (e.g. *Defeat
+the final goal is added to a row.
+So for the example row you can imagine that one of the goals (e.g. *Defeat Meg*) is
-Meg*) is being considered as the potential final goal while the others were already picked.
+being considered as the potential final goal while the others have already been picked.

-The function `calculateSynergyOfSquares()` is the only public function of the synergy calculator class.
-The following
+The only public function of the synergy calculator class is `calculateSynergyOfSquares()`.
+The following sections go
-sections go over the steps this function takes in detail, and show what the helper functions that are being called
+over the steps this function takes in detail and show what the helper functions that are being called return.
-return.

 ## Merging synergies